Skip to Content

 You might even consider using a vegetable wash to remove all traces of the pond water and potential contaminants from your produce.

-Conclusion on is it safe to use pond water on vegetables
+Conclusion on Is it safe to use pond water on vegetables

 Ponds have been used for thousands of years as a water source, but that doesn’t mean they are always safe to use as a source of irrigation.
 Pond water concentrates material within its waters, from salt to nitrogen, which can burn plants and damage crops.